alan2h/sg-ventas/README.md

-# Sgc - Angular FrontEnd
+# Sgc - system generate for sales articles

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.3.